 Q: When and how do I apply to the Global Business Major?

-A: We will hold information sessions on the Global Business major in late March and early Autumn 2015.
-The application process for Global Business 2015/16 will become available in October of 2015 so that students will know their application decision prior to pre-registration for Spring 2016.
-Accepted Global Business students will be encouraged to complete their official major declaration paperwork prior to pre-registration for Spring 2016 so that we can assist them in getting the coursework they will need.
-Students who are interested in Global Business but who have not taken Calculus or Statistics should begin to think about their plan for completing these requirements.
+A: Sophomores will be invited to applying in the Fall semester.
+Accepted Global Business students will be required to complete their official major declaration paperwork prior to pre-registration for Spring so that we can assist them in obtaining the coursework they will need.
+Students who are interested in Global Business but who have not taken Calculus or Statistics should begin to work with their assigned dean to determine their plan for completing these requirements.

 Q: Does being in the Major or Fellows Program guarantee me a spot in courses in both schools?

 A: A student who has officially declared either a Global Business Major or Fellows Program will have access to courses in both the SFS and MSB.
 However, we can never guarantee any student a spot in the specific course or section that they want and we encourage students to work proactively with their assigned dean in order to make sure that they are able to meet all the requirements of the Major and/or the Fellows program.